mjakuipers/TULIP-DevBoard/README.md

 - sep 26 2024   - The directory TULIP4041-RP2040-Final contains the archived 2040 sources and the latest binary (.uf2)
 - sep 26 2024   - The direcory TULIP-P2 contains the sources and build for the RP2350 version
 - oct 27 2024   - refreshed sources and firmware to version 00.01.05
 - jun 27 2025   - update to version 0.9 BETA 1.
+See release notes for details
-See relaease notes for details
+- jul 26 2025   - update to version 0.91 BETA 2.
+See release notes for details

 All files are open source.
 Use of the hardware and software AT YOUR OWN RISK, no warranty